Sales Pipeline Tips (part 2)

 There are two more things you can do to improve your pipeline metrics.

-How awesome would it be if 1 out of 3 prospects ended up as a customer instead of 1 out of 10?
+How awesome would it be if one out of three prospects ended up as a customer instead of one out of 10?
 The good news is that it can probably be done.
-The bad news is that it is certain to take time, and lots of personal practice.
+The bad news is that it certainly will take time, and lots of personal practice.

 7. Work with the right people.
 Working with final decision makers and influencers is like day and night.
 Decision makers are harder to reach but spend less of your time, influencers are easier to reach but end up using up all of your time.
 In my experience you’ll close much more talking to decision makers rather than influencers.
 And if you don’t get through to right people, you might need to work on that skill, or look for different prospects.

 8. Go before you’re invited.
 I hate tenders.
 I really do.
 In case of tenders a potential customer has usually studied all the alternatives, and more or less made up their mind already.
 It takes enormous effort to change people’s minds when they’ve already formed their opinions.
 I’ve been much more successful when helping people form these initial opinions, so my practice has been to talk to prospects on my own schedule.